muggy8/improbable/have-and-havenot/ZdPimteZ.md

 I know Phanna just explained the reason but I still honestly don't understand any of it.

-Actually, I don't really understand Phanna's reasons for doing anything I feel.
+Actually, I don't really understand Phanna's reasons for doing anything I felt.

 Maybe if I can understand Phanna's reason for becoming a champion, I'd be able to better find a way to talk them into taking the exams.

+However, that wasn't going to be easy.

+I recalled the first time I spoke with Phanna, what a horrifying experience.

+But right now, I felt like I had no other choice other than to attempt to understand Phanna.

-With my next discussion with Phanna decided, all I need to do now is to prepare some food and wait till dinner time.
+Like that, my next discussion with Phanna was decided, all I need to do now was to prepare some food and wait till dinner time.

 Speaking of dinner, every day, Phanna has been giving me strange ingredient lists and even stranger cooking instructions.

-Initially, I didn't take it very seriously but a few days ago, I tried one of it and it ended up tasting a lot better than I thought with such strange methods.
+Initially, I didn't take it very seriously but a few days ago, I tried one of these strange recipies and it ended up tasting a lot better than I thought.

 But despite the results, ingredients were definitely more difficult to get.

 Since we didn't live by the ocean, salt is somewhat hard to come by and so was meat other than birds or fish.

-Despite that, I end up trying to cook according to Phanna's strange recipes while making sure to object to any unrealistic requests in hopes that Phanna will see my sincerity and maybe start seeing things from my perspective.
+Despite that, I ended up mostly cooking according to Phanna's strange recipes while making sure to object to any unrealistic requests in hopes that Phanna will see my sincerity and maybe start seeing things from my perspective.

 It's not like I didn't explain why I needed Phanna to attend the entrance exams.